It's Your Vote: 2026 Municipal Election

 Why It Matters

 Municipal elections are about helping shape the future of your community.
 The people you vote for work together to make decisions on local issues and share your voice at the Council table.
+Council and other offices will be elected to a term beginning in November 2026 and ending in November 2030.

 By voting, you're choosing representatives who will listen to your concerns, set priorities for the Town, and make sure Aylmer continues to be a safe, welcoming, and growing place to live.